survivejs/webpack-book/manuscript/loading/03_fonts.md

 },
 ```

 The way you write your CSS definition matters.
 To make sure you are getting the benefit from the newer formats, they should become first in the definition.
-This way the browser will pick them up.
+This way the browser picks them up.

 ```css
 @font-face {